 The chances are pretty slim, right?

-Unless you genuinely believe in a leader’s ideology, you simply don’t care.
+Unless you genuinely believe in a leader’s ideology, you don’t care.

 Or do you?

-Nevertheless, there will always be people who just won’t like you – no matter how good you are in leading people and helping them in growth and development.
+Nevertheless, there will always be people who won’t like you – no matter how good you are at leading people and helping them grow and develop.

 Not all followers are the same.

-A great leader must know how to prioritize and organize
+Lesson #4: A great leader must know how to prioritize and organize.

 Leadership is about managing people.